-cryptography.hazmat.primitives.asymmetric.dh.generate\parameters(generator, key\size)
+cryptography.hazmat.primitives.asymmetric.dh.generate\parameters(generator, key\size) Added in version 1.7.

 Generate a new DH parameter group.

 - generator The int to use as a generator.
 Must be 2 or 5. - key\size The bit length of the prime modulus to generate.